eddie-energy/eddie/region-connectors/region-connector-aiida/README.md

 specific permission.
 The AIIDA instance is subscribed to this topic and will therefore receive and honor the termination request.

-The topics for near real-time data and connection status messages are shared by **all** AIIDA instances.
+There is a dedicated topic per AIIDA instance and permission for the near real-time data and connection status messages.
-Only the termination topic is unique for each permission.
+ACLs and authentication ensure that only the permitted AIIDA instance may publish/subscribe to these topics.

 ## Prerequisites